wavefrontHQ/docs/pages/doc/ts_if.md

 ![if then else](images/ts_if_then_else.png)

 Finally, we look at an example that does not use an `else-tsExpression`.
-For this case, we've limited the query to one time series, and we can see the interpolation that happens between the different true values.
+For this case, we've limited the query to one time series.

 ![if then](images/ts_if_then.png)